antmicro/rowhammer-tester/docs/source/usage.md

 ## Hammering

 Rowhammer attacks can be run against a DRAM module.
 It can be then used for measuring cell retention.
-For the complete list of scripts' modifiers, see `--help`.
+For the complete list of script modifiers, see `--help`.

-There are two versions of a rowhammer script:
+There are two versions of the rowhammer script:

-- `rowhammer.py` - this one uses regular memory access via EtherBone to fill/check the memory (slower)
+* `rowhammer.py` - uses regular memory access via EtherBone to fill/check the memory (slower)
-- `hw_rowhammer.py` - BIST blocks will be used to fill/check the memory (much faster, but with some limitations regarding fill pattern)
+* `hw_rowhammer.py` - BIST blocks will be used to fill/check the memory (much faster, but with some limitations regarding fill pattern)

 BIST blocks are faster and are the intended way of running Rowhammer tester.

 Hammering of a row is done by reading it.
 There are two ways to specify a number of reads:

-- `--read_count N`           - one pass of `N` reads
+* `--read_count N` - one pass of `N` reads
-- `--read_count_range K M N` - multiple passes of reads, as generated by `range(K, M, N)`
+* `--read_count_range K M N` - multiple passes of reads, as generated by `range(K, M, N)`

-Regardless of which one is used, the number of reads in one pass is divided equally between hammered rows.
+Regardless of which one is used, the number of reads in one pass is divided equally between the hammered rows.
 If a user specifies `--read_count 1000`, then each row will be hammered 500 times.

-Normally hammering is being performed via DMA, but there is also an alternative way with `--payload-executor`.
-It bypasses the DMA and directly talks with the PHY.
+As standard, hammering is performed via DMA, but there is an alternative way with `--payload-executor` which bypasses the DMA and talks directly with the PHY.
 That allows the user to issue specific activation, refresh and precharge commands.

 ### Attack modes

-Different attack and row selection modes can be used, but only one of them can be specified at the same time.
+Several attack and row selection modes are available, but only one mode can be specified at a time.

-- `--hammer-only`
+* `--hammer-only`

-  Only hammers rows, without doing any error checks or reports.
+  Hammers rows without error checks or reports.
-  When run with `rowhammer.py` the attack is limited to one row pair.
+  When run with `rowhammer.py`, the attack is limited to one row pair.
   `hw_rowhammer.py` can attack up to 32 rows.
-  With `--payload-executor` enabled the row limit is dictated by the payload memory size.
+  With `--payload-executor` enabled, the row limit is dictated by the payload memory size.

-  For example following command will hammer rows 4 and 6 1000 times total (so 500 times each):
+  For example, the following command will hammer rows 4 and 6 1000 times total (so 500 times each):

   ```sh
   (venv) $ python hw_rowhammer.py --hammer-only 4 6 --read_count 1000
   ```

-- `--all-rows`
+* `--all-rows`

-  Row pairs generated from `range(start-row, nrows - row-pair-distance, row-jump)` expression will be hammered.
+  Row pairs generated from the `range(start-row, nrows - row-pair-distance, row-jump)` expression will be hammered.

-  Generated pairs are of form `(i, i + row-pair-distance)`.
+  The generated pairs come in the format of `(i, i + row-pair-distance)`.
-  Default values for used arguments are:
+  Table {numref}`default-all-rows-arguments` shows default values for arguments:

+:::{table} default-all-rows-arguments

   | argument              | default |
   | --------------------- | ------- |